Blaizzy/mlx-embeddings/docs/Manpage.md

 ### `link`, `ln` [*`options`*] *`installed_formula`* [...]

 Symlink all of *`formula`*'s installed files into Homebrew's prefix.
-This is done automatically when you install formulae but can be useful for DIY installations.
+This is done automatically when you install formulae but can be useful for manual installations.

 * `--overwrite`:
   Delete files that already exist in the prefix while linking.